adasquires/genetic_algorithm/README.md

-Add these to "modules/" and run!
+Add these to "modules/" and run:

 - genetic_algorithm.h
 - genetic_algorithm.cpp